 You connected to port 22 on your chosen gate server.
 An

-boxes.
-We had three submitter boxes in the pool for much of the
+submitterboxes.
+We had three submitter boxes in the pool for much of the event.

 As an optimization, the load balancing used IP stickiness to route you to the same submitter backend on each connection.
 The submitters were mostly stateless: all that they held was the code you were pushing and convenience tags for each submission.
 If you'd committed a large blob though, being routed to the same submitter was nice since you wouldn't have to re-upload it on each push.